-Description Detached one and a half storey cottage.
-Accommodation Ground Floor: Entrance Porch, Hallway, Lounge, Bedroom, Dining Room, Kitchen and Shower Room with w.c.
-First Floor: 2 Bedrooms, Study and Bathroom with w.c.
-Gross internal floor area (m2) 121m2 or thereby.
-Neighbourhood and location The property is situated in the commuter village of Corsock where limited local facilities can be found.
-Age The property was constructed around 1900.
-Weather Overcast but generally dry.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There are two chimney heads of stone construction with lead flashings and a painted finish.
+Description Detached villa.
+Accommodation Ground Floor: Lounge, Kitchen/Dining Room and Shower Room with w.c.
+Lower Ground Floor: 3 Bedrooms and Bathroom with w.c.

+Gross internal floor area (m2) 207m 2 or thereby.
+Neighbourhood and location The property is situated in a rural district close to the commuter village Corsock where limited local facilities can be found.
+Adequate public transport, shopping, social and educational facilities are available within the town of Coatle Davides facilities are available within the town of Castle Douglas approximately 10 miles distant.
+There is a burn flowing through the garden.
+We were informed by the vendor that the property has never been flooded.

+Age The property is understood to have been completed around 2017.
+Weather Overcast but dry.

+Chimney stacks None.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as

-11.2. form - 0 In 11 being from a 3m ladder within the property.
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and laid in concrete interlocking tiles with tiled ridging.
-There is a hanging tile clad rear dormer having a flat felt section which was not viewed.
-There is also flat felt roofing over the rear extension.
-There are eaves hatches in the left hand bedroom and study but these were secured/blocked and were not accessed.
+The roof is pitched and laid in slates with tiled ridging.
+There was a restricted view of the roof at the rear.
+There are solar panels on the front pitch of the roof.
+Access to the roof void was via a steep fixed ladder from the ground floor hallway which would not comply with current regulations.
+The attic has been floored and has timber double glazed roof lights.
+There is insulation laid between the joists.

+Old Mill, Corsock, Castle Douglas, DG7 3DL 31st August 2021

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters and downpipes are of PVC.
+The gutters and downpipes are a mixture of cast iron and PVC.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone construction with a painted finish extended in what appears to be cavity brick externally rendered.
+The main walls are understood to be of cavity concrete block construction externally roughcast.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are UPVC sealed unit double glazed of casement design with timber double glazed roof lights.
-There are UPVC double glazed patio doors at the rear.
+The main entrance door is timber double glazed with timber double glazed windows in the lounge and right hand bedroom.
+The windows are timber casement double glazed.

 External decorations Visually inspected.

-Conservatories / porches Visually inspected.
-There is a front porch having concrete tiled flooring, timber walls, a low pitched slated roof, timber doors and a UPVC double glazed internal door.
-News Communal areas None.
+Conservatories / porches None.

+Communal areas None.

+Garages and permanent outbuildings There is no garage and there are no permanent outbuildings.